IanSharp93/Ignition2015_week5/README.md

 #### Required
 1. Read the [Odin Project Routing Guide](http://www.theodinproject.com/ruby-on-rails/routing) and use it to <strong>answer the following questions</strong>
   1. What is the "Root" route?
+    The most improtant route out there in the file.
+It is the Root of the url.
+It is where we land wih the url of the website or app.

-  1. What are the seven RESTful routes for a resource?
+  2. What are the seven RESTful routes for a resource?
+    The seven RESTful routes are : get or "index" all the post, "show" one specific post, the route that lests you create a "new" post page, creating the data that we just posted, edit a post page, the route that allows us to update our existing post, the last one allows us to delete the post.

-  1. Which RESTful routes share the same URL but use different verbs?
+  3. Which RESTful routes share the same URL but use different verbs?
+    The two routes that share the URL are: post "/posts" => and put "/posts/:id" =>

-  1. How do you specify an ID or other variable in a route?
+  4. How do you specify an ID or other variable in a route?

   1. How can you easily write all seven RESTful routes in Rails?
   1. What is the Rails helper method that creates the HTML for links?
 1. Read the [Odin Project Controller Guide](http://www.theodinproject.com/ruby-on-rails/controllers)